 An alternate title of Metal Gear Solid V: The Phantom Pain could well be The Crapsack World of the Doomed Brigade as it pulls out all the stops in regards to war atrocities and just how far into hell the protagonists go, willingly, to say nothing of what they are subjected to.

 In Grand Theft Auto IV, Rockstar Games reminds the player that American conservatives are absolutely evil at just about every opportunity possible.
 It's best summed up by the in-game TV show "Republican Space Rangers".
 They also give Liberals a going over, portraying them as paranoid conspiracy theorists.
 All humour in later GTA games is based on campy exaggeration of typical (usually negative) traits of portrayed groups.
 Most characters in these games are walking, talking caricatures.
+Of course, this ends up with the side effect of most of the characters being one-dimensional and poorly written, all in some vain ham-fisted attempt at "satire"

 Persona 3 already gives you the message about three times in the game's first minutes: Memento Mori.
 Find a reason to live and value your life because you are mortal.